jozilug/jozilug.github.io/constitution/index.md

+---
+layout: post
+---

 Constitution
 ============

 Interpretation
 --------------

-"The Johannesburg Linux User Group (or JoziLUG) shall mean the members of the Group and any honorary members appointed in terms of this constitution.
+"The Johannesburg Linux User Group" (or JoziLUG) shall mean the members of the Group and any honorary members appointed in terms of this constitution.
 "Member" shall mean a member of the Group.

 "Committee Member" indicates a member of the Committee, who has been duly elected in terms of this constitution, including any member of the Group who has been co-opted by the Committee in terms of this constitution.